calumk/VibeDrop/README.md

 A beautiful, modern file transfer application that lets you share files up to 5GB securely and magically.
 Built with Vue 3 and designed for simplicity and elegance.

+VibeDrop requires NO database, and can operate either with the provided development server, or using DigitalOcean Functions

 [![Deploy to DO](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/calumk/VibeDrop/tree/main)

 ## ✨ Features